wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-appssoaccess-whatis.md

 So not only do users not have to manage multiple sets of usernames and passwords, their applications access can be automatically provisioned or de-provisioned based on their organization group members, and also their status as an employees.
 Azure Active Directory introduces security and access governance controls that enable you to centrally manage users' access across SaaS applications.

-Azure AD enables easy integration to many of today’s popular SaaS applications; it provides identity and access management, and enables users to single sign-on to applications directly, or discover and launch them from a portal such as Office 365 or the Azure AD access panel.
+Azure AD enables easy integration to many of today's popular SaaS applications; it provides identity and access management, and enables users to single sign-on to applications directly, or discover and launch them from a portal such as Office 365 or the Azure AD access panel.

 The architecture of the integration consists of the following four main building blocks: